Pictures, Postcards and the Dread of Valentine’s

 He believed he was overlooked, unappreciated, maybe even unloved if not loved less.
 The father had forgotten about his well-behaved son and gave everything to the black sheep!
 Was it true?
 Don't move on too quickly.
 Answer the question.
 Don't overlook the real riches because you focused on the tokens.

 The brother got into trouble when he started making comparisons.
 I fall into that trap, too.
 Why hasn't God given me a husband like he has given to most of my friends?
-The Bible says it's not good for man to be alone (Gen. 2:18)—doesn't he care that I am alone?
+The Bible says it's not good for man to be alone (Genesis 2:18)—doesn't he care that I am alone?
 Has he forgotten about that detail of my life?
 What do I do with my desire and what I know of his character?
 Can they co-exist in a way that results in contentment?

 The brother overlooked the abundant riches and gifts that the father freely gave him his whole life.
 So what am I overlooking when I focus on the gifts I have not been given?
 I am not sure that I am finished answering this question, but I can give you one example.
 Marriage is a picture of Christ's love for the church—of Jesus' love for me.
 Yes, it is a beautiful, multi-dimensional reflection of our relationship with God, but it is a picture.
 The true relationship marriage points to is one I already have.
 I want to be pursued, yet I have already been pursued by the King of the universe.
 The brother elevated a ring, robe and roast over the real riches that he already owned.
 They were examples—tokens of the father's love.
 When I focus on the earthly relationship I don't have, I am being completely ungrateful for the love I already have—the only love that truly satisfies.
 It is like going on a dream vacation to Hawaii and yet getting angry that I didn't receive a postcard of the trip!